I am deeply saddened by the suicides of Anthony Bourdain and Kate Spade in the past few days.

 Doing process work/transformation is NOT normalized in our society.

-It is hard work which requires courage and endurance and most often is a solitary process.
+It is hard work that requires courage and endurance and most often is a solitary process.

 Life presents us with many challenges.
 As someone who was plagued with profound depression many times in my life, and grew up around a mother who was chronically and deeply depressed from her childhood trauma, I can say without a doubt that the isolation that one feels when depressed without anyone to talk to is mind-numbing.